Damocles-fr/jellyfin-nas-hdd-spinup/README.md

 - **No filesystem writes** and **no block reads** - reduces the risk of "aborted command / read-only remounts".
 - **bypasses SSD/RAM cache** (which would otherwise satisfy file reads without spinning the disks).
 - Built-in **cooldown** (default 150s).
-- **Boot wait** (default 300s): the watcher self-delays after NAS startup to let QNAP services settle.
+- **Boot wait** (default 300s): the watcher self-delays after NAS startup.
-- **Not triggered on the login page** - it fires right after the WebSocket is established (typically on the **home** page).
+- **Not triggered on the login page** - it fires right after the WebSocket is established (typically on Jellyfin **home** page).
 - **LAN optional** - by default only WAN clients trigger; LAN can be enabled.
-- Auto-detecting the largest data md.
+- Auto-detecting the largest data md by default.
 Support specific md array to wake instead (others HDDs group)

 ---